Cava — Spanish sparkling wine

 What are ancestral Cavas?

 Ancestral sparkling wines are not strictly speaking Cavas as they are not made in a classic way, with double fermentation.
 Ancestral Cavas or Pet Nat Wines are made with a single fermentation.
-Moreover, they are characterised by being natural wines (sulphite free), with no added sugars or yeasts.
-If we use the term Cava, it is because we commonly associate them with sparkling wines produced in Spain and especially in Catalonia.
+Moreover, they are characterised by being natural wines (sulphite-free), with no added sugars or yeasts.
+If we use the term Cava, it is because we commonly associate it with sparkling wines produced in Spain and especially in Catalonia.

 You can find ancestral sparkling wines in the Penedés wine region and other parts of Catalonia, but also in other areas of Spain, especially from biodynamic producers and defenders of natural wines; also in Languedoc, under the AOC Limoux Méthode Ancestrale.